viniersiren/ts-mls/docs/10-reinit.md

-// Alice and Bob generate new key packages for the new group const newImpl = await getCiphersuiteImpl(getCiphersuiteFromName(newCiphersuite)) const bobNewKeyPackage = await generateKeyPackage(bobCredential, defaultCapabilities, defaultLifetime, [], newImpl) const aliceNewKeyPackage = await generateKeyPackage(aliceCredential, defaultCapabilities, defaultLifetime, [], newImpl)
+// Alice and Bob generate new key packages for the new group const newImpl = await getCiphersuiteImpl(getCiphersuiteFromName(newCiphersuite)) const bobNewKeyPackage = await generateKeyPackage(bobCredential, defaultCapabilities(), defaultLifetime, [], newImpl) const aliceNewKeyPackage = await generateKeyPackage( aliceCredential, defaultCapabilities(), defaultLifetime,
+  [],
+  newImpl,
+)

 // Alice creates the new group using the new parameters const resumeGroupResult = await reinitCreateNewGroup(